morninglion/imagej_plugins/README.md

 3. Restart ImageJ
 4. Goto menu Plugins->Fei Tools->Favorite Commands

+[Favorite Commands]
+1. Click a command name on the dialog to run that command
+2. Click "Customiz Favorite Commands" to add or remove commands shown on this dialog
+3. On the Customize Favorite Commands dialog, select one or more command names on the left and then click Remove button on the right to remove the selected commands from the "Favorite Commands" dialog
+4. On the Customize Favorite Commands dialog, expand and select a command on the far right tree and click the "<<<Add" button under Remove button to add the selected command to the "Favorite Commands" dialog

 [Oval Select]
 1. Check "Show All" and "Labels" options in "ROI Manager"
 2. Zoom you image properly to see preview of Oval Select